Somendratripathi/Movielens_2/ANN.md

 Both the above cases can be implemented when the model is run in production and needs to be updated regularly.
 That would allow us to learn about these users as they start exploring the platform.

+The total number of such cases in the test data was 2% and should not reflect on the accuracy of the model.

 ## Parameters of the Model
 - h - Number of hashing functions
 - b - Number of Bands